GiackAloZ/AcousticWaveCPML.jl/README.md

 ### Setups

 For the source terms, we always use a Ricker wavelet source (second drivative of a Gaussian) to simulate an "impulse" source.
 We used sources at $8$ Hz and we scale them in amplitude for the 2D and 3D setups (this is done because we need a "stronger" source in 2D and 3D because the energy is spread over an increasingly bigger volume).
+Also pressure in the animations is sometimes scaled to provide better visualization (i.e. the logarithm of absolute value of pressure is shown in the 3D plots), so the scales have no strict physical meaning in visualization.
+However, the assumption that zero pressure is the lithostatic pressure still holds.

 We also scale the model size in order to always have at least 10 points per wavelength to deal with numerical dipersion.
 For simplicity, we adpted a constant grid step size in all dimensions for all setups.
 This does not mean that the grid point number is the same everytime, it just means that the grid cells are square and always have the same size in all dimensions (although our code in general and can be used for any grid step size).
 This is the same for time step size, we have fixed one that works and fulfill the CFL stability criterion (but one can choose it arbitrarely).